 Students will participate with an interdisciplinary team of 3-5 peers to develop, validate, document, and pitch a business model that addresses an important urban community need.
 A business model is distinct from a business plan, in that the business model captures the “design” of the business, whereas the business plan is a more detailed document that describes how the business will be executed.
 You and your team will describe the initial steps toward implementing your business model, but you will not be asked to create a business plan.

-Each student team will be paired with an existing business (Urban Entrepreneur Partner) that is already working to address a significant urban community need.
+Each student team will be paired with an existing entrepreneur (Urban Entrepreneur Mentor) who is already working to address a significant urban community need.
 The teams will focus on applying technological innovation and business model development processes to improve the existing business and make it sustainable, scalable, and possibly even disruptive.

 The class will engage with urban entrepreneurs, community organizations, city officials, and other stakeholders to gain a fuller understanding of the issues and challenges facing urban residents and urban entrepreneurs.
 You and your team members will also spend time validating your business model by performing research and conducting interviews with marketplace stakeholders.
 You should expect to spend significant time inside and outside of class conceiving, developing, and validating your urban-focused business model.